 5 Travel Boredom Buster Tips for Kids

 Whether you’re traveling with your family by train, plane, or car, you are bound to hear the dreaded “I’m bored” from at least one of your kids.
-Truth be told, you may even be tempted to say it yourself every once in awhile, too!
+Truth be told, you may even be tempted to say it yourself every once in a while, too!

-As you probably know, I’ve been working with Alamo Rent A Car this year and for today’s post, I’ve put together a list of ways that you can stop the travel boredom blues for you and your kids.
+For today’s post, I’ve put together a list of ways that you can stop the travel boredom blues for you and your kids.